ExBody2: Advanced Expressive Humanoid Whole-Body Control: Related Work

-\textbf{Robot Motion Imitation} Robot motion imitation can be categorized into two primary areas: manipulation and expressiveness.
-For manipulation tasks, robots—often wheeled or tabletop—prioritize precise control over balancing and ground contact, making humanoid morphology unnecessary.
-Such robots typically utilize data from teleoperation \cite{zhao2023learning, brohan2022rt, brohan2023rt} or human demonstrations \cite{wang2024dexcap, chen2024arcap, srirama2024hrp, kareer2024egomimicscalingimitationlearning}.
-In contrast, expressive motion imitation focuses on learning life-like behaviors from human or animal motion capture data.
-This task is more challenging due to the need for fine-grained control of contacts and balance.
-While reinforcement learning has enabled physics-based character motion imitation in simulation \cite{peng2021amp, 2022-TOG-ASE, tessler2023calm, InterPhysHassan2023, luo2024universal, ling2020character, zhang2023vid2player3d, wang2024strategy, tessler2024maskedmimic}, transferring such methods to real robots remains a significant challenge \cite{cheng2024exbody, he2024omnih2o, fu2024humanplus, he2024hover, RoboImitationPeng20, Escontrela22arXiv_AMP_in_real, dugar2024mhc}.
+\textbf{Robot Motion Imitation.} Robot motion imitation can be broadly categorized into manipulation and locomotion areas.
+For manipulation tasks, robots are often wheeled or tabletop, prioritizing precise control over balancing and ground contact, making humanoid morphology unnecessary.
+Such robots can imitate the motion through direct teleoperation \cite{zhao2023learning, fu2024mobile, qin2022one}, portable devices \cite{wang2024dexcap, chen2024arcap, chi2024universal, ha2024umi} and learn from human videos with hand tracking or motion retargeting \cite{wang2023mimicplay, srirama2024hrp, li2024okami, kareer2024egomimicscalingimitationlearning}.
+In contrast, motion imitation for locomotion primarily aims to learn lifelike, natural behaviors from human or animal motion capture data.
+It requires precise control over contact dynamics, balance, and coordination across multiple degrees of freedom to achieve stable and realistic movement.
+While prior methods have enabled physics-based character motion imitation in simulation \cite{peng2021amp, 2022-TOG-ASE, tessler2023calm, InterPhysHassan2023, luo2024universal, ling2020character, zhang2023vid2player3d, wang2024strategy, tessler2024maskedmimic}, transferring diverse motions to real robots \cite{cheng2024exbody, he2024omnih2o, fu2024humanplus, he2024hover, RoboImitationPeng20, Escontrela22arXiv_AMP_in_real, dugar2024mhc} remains a significant challenge due to the hardware constraints.
+Previous methods \cite{cheng2024exbody, he2024omnih2o, fu2024humanplus, he2024hover} typically rely on manually filtering feasible motion data with human effort or hand-crafted heuristics.
+However, manually filtered datasets may still contain infeasible motions or lack diversity, limiting the robot's ability to fully utilize its hardware potential.
+Our method overcomes this challenge by automatically curating a diverse and feasible motion dataset, enabling more effective real-world deployment.

-\textbf{Human Motion Data} Human motion capture datasets \cite{AMASS:2019, cmu_mocap, KrebsMeixner2021} offer a rich source of reference motions for training low-level policies.
-Additionally, recent advances in generative modeling enable the creation of multi-modal motion data using diffusion models conditioned on text inputs \cite{tevet2023human, zhang2022motiondiffuse} and motion variational autoencoders (VAEs) \cite{ling2020character}.
-Our work leverages these kinematically feasible motion datasets to train physically plausible controllers, while the acquisition of motion data remains outside our scope.